How much will be paid

 - other landscape and management constraints such as flood risk, historic environment and landscape impact.

-The RSPB website is a useful source of information, including the report Bringing Reedbeds to Life.
+The RSPB website is a useful source of information, including the report on the project Bringing Reedbeds to Life.